Plan in motion for OJ Simpson release as soon as Monday

 Meanwhile, the 70-year-old Simpson remains at Lovelock Correctional Center in northern Nevada awaiting transfer to High Desert State Prison outside Las Vegas, where he would be freed, Keast said.

+He was sentenced to up to 33 years, but won parole in July due to good behavior and other credits earned in custody.

-Simpson won parole in July from a state parole board that set Sunday, Oct.
-1, as the date he becomes eligible for parole.
-Once released, he will be supervised by the state Division of Parole and Probation.
+A state parole board set Sunday, Oct.
+1, as the date Simpson becomes eligible for parole.
+Once released, he will be supervised by the state Division of Parole and Probation until Sept.
+29, 2022.

 His release could come on the first business day after Oct.
 1 because state probation officials don't handle releases on weekends, said Keast, who said she intends to provide video to the public of the release.